EileenWang1996/Motion-Estimation/README.md

 # Motion-Estimation

-Program that tracks motion of an object video as part of my COMP3419 assignment.
+Program that tracks motion of an object in a video as part of my COMP3419 assignment.